What Does Postpartum Depression Look Like?

 Perinatal Mood and Anxiety Disorders

-Postpartum depression is part of a group of Perinatal Mood and Anxiety Disorders (the technical term used to describe postpartum mood issues).
+Postpartum depression is part of a group of Perinatal Mood and Anxiety Disorders or PMADs (the technical term used to describe postpartum mood issues).
 What this means is that postpartum depression is just one type of mood issue related to the time period following the birth of your baby.

 Other postpartum mood disorders include Postpartum Anxiety, Postpartum Obsessive-Compulsive Disorder (OCD), Postpartum Psychosis, and Postpartum Post-Traumatic Stress Disorder (PTSD).